SizeMeCom/sizeme-for-woocommerce/readme.txt

     You will need to adjust these values according to your theme, or if you want to place the SizeMe plugin in another HTML element.
 5. Creating a product

-    When creating a new product, or updating an old one, you will need to add the SizeMe attributes to the product.

-    **NOTE:** Only a "Variable Product" can use the SizeMe attributes.

-    SizeMe hosts the product measurements in its own product database.
+    The SizeMe functionality only activates with products that can be found in the SizeMe Product Database which is hosted by SizeMe.

+    The product and its sizes are recognized with their SKU values.
 Contact [support@sizeme.com](mailto:support@sizeme.com) to upload your products.

+    The functionality can be tested using the SKU "SHIRT-FOTL-T-SHIRT" for the main product, and "SHIRT-FOTL-T-SHIRT-S", "SHIRT-FOTL-T-SHIRT-M" (and so on) for the single sizes.

 == Changelog ==